 IBRX ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of August 29, 2023 in the Class Action Filed on Behalf of ImmunityBio, Inc. Shareholders

-/EIN News/ -- NEW YORK, July 19, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of ImmunityBio, Inc. (NASDAQ: IBRX) alleging that the Company violated federal securities laws.
+NEW YORK, July 24, 2023 (GLOBE NEWSWIRE) -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of ImmunityBio, Inc. (NASDAQ: IBRX) alleging that the Company violated federal securities laws.

 Class Period: May 23, 2022 to May 10, 2023